 The country offers a wide variety of accommodation options of differing standards, so that Tanzania safari prices range from the easily affordable to the vastly more indulgent.

 Tanzania has so much to offer that the ideal safari should at least a week, with most recommended itineraries taking between nine days and three weeks.

 When should I go

 Tanzania is an exceptional year-round destination, although peak periods fall over the winter months as the climate is drier, making vegetation less dense and water scarcer.
 These two factors combine to make game viewing easier, as wildlife will gather around water sources.
 The movements of the Great Migration determine peak seasons for different areas of the Serengeti, but June to October is generally considered the most popular time to travel.
 Tanzania enjoys two rainy seasons, which fall in November / early December and April / May.
 Many camps close during this time, as roads become impassable.
 However, the parks remain quiet in the low seasons that follow the rains and the so-called “green season” yields unique safari experiences without the crowds of the high season.
 Visitors during this time can enjoy lush, scenic landscapes, superb birding and all the young animals being born.

 You will find a wide range of accommodation in Tanzania, from simple mobile camps to luxury lodges. &Beyond has five lodges in the country’s wildlife areas and one in Zanzibar.

-View the abundance of birds at Lake Manyara, search for the prolific game of the endless Serengeti, stand in awe of the Ngorongoro Crater
+View the abundance of birds at Lake Manyara, search for the prolific game of the endless Serengeti, and stand in awe of the Ngorongoro Crater.

 Who to Contact